 Live at the Live Art Bistro, Leeds 29th September, 2017

-If you imagine what this gig was like, you’re right.
+If you imagined what this gig was like, you’re right.
 Exactly what I expected on seeing the new hot ticket.

 They know Leeds from playing The Brudenell and asked Nathan, the owner, to broker them a venue off the beaten track.
 And when the Brudenell isn’t cool enough for you, you have hit an alternate reality.
 So a pocket universe opened up on Regent Street in a baking hot sweaty space, more like an old warehouse than a venue.
-The queues for the one unisex set of loos would have been worse if liquids weren’t being sweated out instead of micturated.
-It fits the defiantly unserious band.
-With lyrics ranging from wanking in a quiche to attacks on assorted capitalist ills and praise for the NHS, the crowd they’ve drawn are well up for a bit of jumping about and more than a bit of beer.
+The queues for the one unisex set of loos would have been worse if liquids weren’t being sweated out.
+It fitted the defiantly un-serious band.
+With lyrics ranging from wanking in a quiche to attacks on assorted capitalist ills and praise for the NHS, the crowd they’ve drawn are well up for a bit of jumping about and drinking more than a bit of beer.
 I see traces of The Libertines and The Artics in the crowd but they’re much nicer and up for having a good but non-threatening time.